mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * to jump to next error in Windows, press Fn-F8

+* File Icon Theme
+  * controls icons displayed for specific file types and folders
+  * can download new themes
+  * to change
+    * click gear in lower-left
+    * select "File Icon Theme"
+    * select one from the list
+  * use up and down arrow keys to navigate the list of themes
+  * will update to show the theme icons as you navigate

 * Find All References
   * right-click a name and select this from context menu
   * displays all references in a "Peek" view